mokouchaoui/mokouchaoui/README.md

 ## 📣 How about an Office quote before you go?

 > Whenever I'm about to do something, I think, 'Would an idiot do that?'
-And if they would, I do not do that thing.",
+And if they would, I do not do that thing.
-    "character
 >
 > <p>Dwight Schrute</p>